jurica29/Hangman/README.md

 I would also like to thank:

-+ My husband Guilherme for all the support on stressful moments, help to figure out lots of bugs and for reviewing everything.
++ My fiancée Maja for her patience and support.
 + My mentor Rahul Lakhanpal for his time, support and guidance.
-+ Code institute tutors, for help with several issues and bugs.